jrouwe/JoltPhysics/Docs/Architecture.md

 * SkeletalAnimation
 * SkeletonMapper

 Reference counting objects start with a reference count of 0.
 If you want to keep ownership of the object, you need to call [object->AddRef()](@ref RefTarget::AddRef), this will increment the reference count.
-If you want to release ownership you call [object->ReleaseRef()](@ref RefTarget::Release), this will decrement the reference count and if the reference count reaches 0 the object will be destroyed.
-If, after newing, you pass a reference counted object on to another object (e.g. a ShapeSettings to a CompoundShapeSettings or a Shape to a Body) then that other object will take a reference, in that case it is not needed take a reference yourself beforehand so you can skip the calls to ```AddRef/Release```.
-Note that it is also possible to do ```auto x = new XXX``` followed by ```delete x``` for a reference counted object if no one ever took a reference.
+If you want to release ownership you call [object->Release()](@ref RefTarget::Release), this will decrement the reference count and if the reference count reaches 0 the object will be destroyed.
+If, after newing, you pass a reference counted object on to another object (e.g. a ShapeSettings to a CompoundShapeSettings or a Shape to a Body) then that other object will take a reference.
+In that case it is not needed take a reference yourself beforehand so you can skip the calls to ```AddRef/Release```.
+Note that it is also possible to do ```XXX *x = new XXX``` followed by ```delete x``` for a reference counted object if no one ever took a reference.
 The safest way of working with reference counting objects is to use the Ref or RefConst classes, these automatically manage the reference count for you when assigning a new value or on destruction:

 ```
 // Calls 'AddRef' to keep a reference the shape